 Make sure everyone leaves with a clear understanding of what happens next.
 Whether it’s fixing part of the design, preparing another review, or sharing updates with a client, every team member should know their role and what to do.

-Why CADchat Is the Smarter Way to Run Design Reviews
+Why CADchat Is the Smarter Way to Run Successful Design Reviews

 CADchat is a meeting platform built for product teams that work with CAD files.
-It helps designers, engineers, manufacturers, and non-technical stakeholders stay aligned, give feedback easily, and make faster decisions.
+It helps designers, engineers, manufacturers, and non-technical stakeholders stay aligned, provide feedback easily, and make faster decisions.

-With support for real-time and asynchronous reviews, CADchat keeps everything organized in one place so teams can avoid confusion and stay on track.
+With support for real-time and asynchronous reviews, CADchat keeps everything organized in one place so teams can avoid confusion and stay on track through open communication and collaboration.

 Real-Time Reviews That Speed Up Decisions